zionward/Applicant_Helper/README.md

 │   ├── socre_model.py                <- Script for predict one new student prediction result (like what )
-│   ├── post_model.py                <- Script for search optimal score of specified subject to help student be admitted │   ├── database_model.py                <- Script for creating database model that is later connect to the Flask APP │
+│   ├── post_model.py                <- Script for search optimal score of specified subject to help student be admitted │   ├── database_model.py                <- Script for creating database model that is later connect to the Flask APP │   ├── uploadToS3                <- Script for updating dataset to specified S3 bucket │   ├── score_model.py                <- Script for predict a student application result (like what we do in the web-app) │   ├── post_model.py                <- Script for predict an optimal score for "rejected" student (like what we do in the web-app)
+│
 ├── test                              <- Files necessary for running model tests (see documentation below) │   ├── test.py                <- unit test for code in /src